stashed/docs/docs/guides/latest/workloads/deployment.md

 **Deploy Deployment:**

-Now, we will deploy a Deployment that uses the above PVC.
+Now, we are going to deploy a Deployment that uses the above PVC.
 This Deployment will automatically generate sample data (`data.txt` file) in `/source/data` directory where we have mounted the PVC.

 Below is the YAML of the Deployment that we are going to create,